FRANKENSTEIN MEAT GRINDER

 meat grinder which was made in Poland and sold by the Sausage Maker,

-Inc. in Buffalo, NY that I purchased on 04-21-1998 had an unusual sound
+Inc. in Buffalo, NY that I purchased on 04-21-1998 which cost $

 to the motor and internal gear box and decided to get a back up grinder